We have created this helpful pricing guide to get you started and walk you through how to price a HGV load.

-For pallet deliveries into Europe (the main EU countries such as Germany, France, Italy, Spain, Portugal etc.) you need to quote your client and base the delivery time on around 3–5 days depending on destination but if the delivery is urgent then you may want to offer a direct delivery service via a van.
-To quote for a long distance delivery on a van you will need to account for ferry crossing charges and toll roads on the continent.
+For pallet deliveries into Europe (the main EU countries such as Germany, France, Italy, Spain, Portugal etc.), you need to quote your client and base the delivery time on around 3–5 days depending on destination.
+If the delivery is urgent, you may want to offer a direct delivery service via a van.
+To quote for a long-distance delivery on a van, you will need to account for ferry crossing charges and toll roads on the continent.

-Also you need to be aware of Bank Holidays in continental countries as these differ from the UK and some vehicles may not be allowed to travel on Bank Holidays.
+You also need to be aware of bank holidays in continental countries, as these differ from the UK and some vehicles may not be allowed to travel on bank holidays.

-A volumetric calculation consists of Length x Width x Height and is often referred to as:- L x W x H. Goods going to Europe are often described in metric rather than imperial and as a rule of thumb 1m = 3.3 ft and a standard pallet is 1,200 x 1,000 base size.
+A volumetric calculation consists of length x width x height and is often referred to as L x W x H. Goods going to Europe are often described in metric rather than imperial measurements and, as a rule of thumb, 1m = 3.3ft.
+A standard pallet is 1,200 x 1,000 base size.

-For example if you are quoting on a pallet of goods that weigh 880kg and measures 120cm x 100cm x 220cm your volumetric calculation will look like this: 1.2 x 1 x 2.2 = 2.64.
-In this example the haulage costs will be calculated as if the pallet of goods weigh 880kg.
+For example, if you are quoting on a pallet of goods that weighs 880kg and measures 120cm x 100cm x 220cm, your volumetric calculation will look like this: 1.2 x 1 x 2.2 = 2.64.
+In this example, the haulage costs will be calculated as if the pallet of goods weighs 880kg.

 Most trailers both in the UK and on the continent are 13.6m in length and can carry 26 standard pallets on the floor.
-Many trucks have a second floor which comes down internally and some trailers can be double deck or even triple deck trailers in some cases, therefore as long as the weight is within the allowed limit which can be up to around 28 tons then you could potentially transport 26 pallets x 3 = 78 pallets on a single load.
+Many trucks have a second floor which comes down internally and some trailers can be double-deck or even triple-deck trailers in some cases.
+Therefore, as long as the weight is within the allowed limit, which can be up to around 28 tonnes, you could potentially transport 26 pallets x 3 = 78 pallets on a single load.

-The rule of thumb is that the more pallets you can transport on a single load the more profit you will make and the greater the opportunity to reduce the price per pallet to your client and therefore become more competitive.
+The rule of thumb is that the more pallets you can transport on a single load, the more profit you will make.
+You will have a greater opportunity to reduce the price per pallet to your client, and therefore be more competitive in the market.

-Smaller rigid trucks like a 6 wheel rigid can carry 16 pallets on the bed of the truck and up to 16 tons in weight depending on the weight of the body unloaded.
+Smaller rigid trucks, like a 6-wheel rigid, can carry 16 pallets on the bed of the truck and up to 16 tonnes in weight, depending on the weight of the body unloaded.

-Removals are a specialist business and general haulage companies do not normally offer a removal service.
-Specific types of lorries need to be used to do removals as personal items and furniture may need to be tied to the inside of the truck to stop them from moving around during transport.
+Removals are a specialist business and general HGV load haulage companies do not generally offer a removal service.
+Specific types of lorries need to be used to do removals, as personal items and furniture may need to be tied to the inside of the truck to stop them from moving around during transport.